evilbeans124/TowerRPG_Minecraft_Server/README.md

 # TowerRPG Minecraft Server

-A Minecraft server with customly built RPG plugins.
+A Minecraft server with customly built plugins to mimic that of a MMORPG.